 The Project team has established the following tools for receiving complaints, feedback and enquiries from the community.
-As per CoA B11 the complaints and enquiries communication tools will be available within one (1) month prior to the commencement of works and for 12 months following the completion of construction of the Project which includes Stage 3 and Stage 4 and appropriately broadcast to manage community enquiries and complaints (see Table 8 below).
+As per CoA B11 the complaints and enquiries communication tools will be available within one (1) month prior to the commencement of works and for 12 months following the completion of construction of the Project and appropriately broadcast to manage community enquiries and complaints (see Table 8 below).